danangekal/agricola-land/README.md

 This project using node >= 18.17 and recommended use node 20.11 & yarn 1.22.19
 Please ensure you have the following installed on your system:

+- **Internet connection**: Please make sure there is an internet connection for access install dependency & fonts

 - **Node.js**: This project requires Node.js version 20 or higher.
 We recommend using [NVM (Node Version Manager)](https://github.com/nvm-sh/nvm) to manage your Node.js installations.
 You can follow these steps to install Node.js with NVM:

   1. Install NVM by following the instructions on the [NVM GitHub repository](https://github.com/nvm-sh/nvm#installing-and-updating)